nodeftpd/nodeftpd/README.markdown

 * `tlsOptions`: If this is set, the server will allow explicit TLS authentication.
   Value should be a dictionary which is suitable as the `options` argument of `tls.createServer`.
+* `tlsOnly`: If this is set to `true`, and `tlsOptions` is also set, then the server will not allow logins over non-secure connections.

 The server raises a `command:pass` event which is given `pass`, `success` and `failure` arguments.
 On successful login, `success` should be called with a